qgis/QGIS-Django/qgis/plugins/docs/introduction.rst

     * `version`
     * `qgisMinimumVersion`

-* in case of version editing or addition, `name` metadata must be equal to plugin's name
 * `version` must be unique whithin a plugin
 * there must be one and only *last* versions in each plugin's branch